gordon0907/SoundBridge/README.md

 - The application assumes that the client's input/output audio devices remain unchanged during streaming.
 If changed, restart the client.
-- The server’s default input/output devices can be changed at any time (e.g., putting on or removing AirPods).
+- The server's default input/output devices can be changed at any time (e.g., putting on or removing AirPods).
+- When AirPods disconnect from macOS (e.g., due to being too far away), the server may reload the devices even if the default input/output devices remain unchanged.
+This is not a bug, but a result of internal changes in device indexing.
-- If audio glitches occur, restart the client.
-If issues persist, restart the server as well.
+- If the server is restarted, it is better to restart the client as well.

-## Known Issue
+## Known Issues

-- **Audio Delay After Toggling AirPods Microphone**: When using AirPods, toggling the microphone in the client may cause a delay in the server's audio output.
-This issue likely occurs due to a shift in the AirPods' output sample rate when the microphone is activated, dropping from 48 kHz to 24 kHz.
-The current workaround is to restart the client to reset the audio stream delay.
+- **Audio Occasionally Laggy**: The audio may experience occasional choppiness for a few seconds.
+This is likely caused by packet loss when the server side is connected via Wi-Fi.
+The solution being worked on is to reduce network traffic by transmitting more frames in each UDP packet.

 ## TODO

-- Implement a GUI for the client.
+- Solve known issues.

 ---